Linaro/lava/doc/v2/standard-armmp-ramdisk-bbb.rst

 The ``modules.tar.gz`` and ``initramfs.cpio.gz`` are both compressed using ``gzip`` and this **must** be specified in the test job definition.

-In addition, the ramdisk on a beaglebone-black using U-Boot needs to have a suitable U-Boot header.
-This means that the ``add-header: u-boot`` option is required.

 Finally, although the ramdisk was built on a Debian system, the ramdisk itself does not behave in the same way as a full Debian system.
 It lacks critical components like ``apt``, so the test job specifies that the test shell can only